Hoyasumii/bee-movie/README.md

 He's a lawyer too?

-I was already a blood-s
+I was already a blood-su